BaseMax/YoutubeGraphQL/README.md

 - `getPlaylistVideos(playlistId: ID!): [Video]`: Retrieves a list of videos contained in a specific playlist.
 - `getLikedVideosByUser(userId: ID!): [Video]`: Retrieves a list of videos liked by a specific user.
 - `getVideoComments(videoId: ID!): [Comment]`: Retrieves a list of comments for a specific video.
+- `getLikedVideosByUser(userId: ID!): [Video]`: Retrieves a list of videos liked by a specific user.
+- `getSubscribedChannelsByUser(userId: ID!): [Channel]`: Retrieves a list of channels subscribed to by a specific user.
+- `getChannelVideos(channelId: ID!): [Video]`: Retrieves a list of videos uploaded by a specific channel.
+- `getRecommendedChannels(userId: ID!): [Channel]`: Retrieves a list of recommended channels based on a user's preferences.

 ## Mutations